trblackw/blog/content/blog/firestore-with-context-and-classes/index.md

 Once a user is successfully logged in, we'll be able to access their user object via `FirebaseApp.auth().currentUser`

-## Defining the Firestore Context
+## Defining the Firestore Auth Context

 As a quick preface to getting into React Context code, I'm a firm believer that Context is not intended to replace Redux as a global state manager--it is intended for sharing **contextual** data that will not be updated often without having to drill props through multiple component levels.
-I'm not going to be updating my Firestore app directly, so, to me, it passes the _is it contextual?_ test.
-I'll also include a `currentUser` in this Context, which, again, satisfies my definition of contextual.

-Now I'm going to define my Firestore Context so I can pass the Firestore to components that need it.
+I'll include a `currentUser` in this Context, which is relatively static and thus passes the _is it contextual?_ test.

 When defining instances of Context, I prefer to create wrapper React components that render children that have access to it, as opposed to exporting the return value of `React.createContext` and wrapping various parts of my app in a [Context Provider](https://reactjs.org/docs/context.html#contextprovider).
 I think it's a nice way to contain any specific update logic for distinct pieces of Context.

 ```jsx
 import React, { createContext, ReactNode, useEffect, useState } from "react"